PistonY/deeplearning-nvidia-docker/README.md

-# piston-nvidia-docker(with antobuilding by docker hub)
+# piston-nvidia-docker(with autobuilding by docker hub)
 Custom nvidia-docker for Mxnet and Pytorch.

 Contains cuda+cudnn environment and deeplearning framework.